saltyorg/docs/docs/reference/guides/rclone-remote.md

 ## Prerequisites

-To go through this process, you will need either one of these for your Google account:
+To go through this process, you will need the following:

+   1. either one of these for your Google account:

-   1. ClientID/Secret
+      a.
+ClientID/Secret

-   2. Service Account JSON file(s)
+      b.
+Service Account JSON file(s)

-The project associated with these needs to be set to "external".
+   2. The project associated with these needs to be set to "external".
 See step 9 on [this page](../google-project-setup.md).
+   3. rclone installed on your saltbox machine [which means the preinstall has been run]

-You will need rclone and a web browser installed on a machine local to you [this machine needs a GUI].
+   4. rclone [same or higher version as on the saltbox machine] and a web browser installed on a machine local to you [this machine needs a GUI].
+NOTE: this should be the same machine on which you are sshed to the saltbox server, as you will have to copy-paste a very long token a bit later.

 ## Walkthrough